thomasantony/thomasantony.github.io-src/content/posts/2016/flybywire-declarative-gui-python.md

 #### The Magic of Websockets

 Last week, I came across this [article](https://medium.com/@tryexceptpass/a-python-ate-my-gui-971f2326ce59#.lpb3pnf2d) which seemed to reflect many of the problems that I had faced when it came to Python GUIs.
 The article is part of a 3-part (so far) series that ends with the creation of [Sofi](http://github.com/tryexceptpass/sofi) (Cheers [Cristian](https://medium.com/u/138c0eb26be5)!).

-[**A Python ate my GUI — Part 3: Implementation**
-_Time to Bootstrap your D3, pick up that Python and hop on the Autobahn_medium.com](https://medium.com/@tryexceptpass/a-python-ate-my-gui-part-3-implementation-39fc105b6d81 "https://medium.com/@tryexceptpass/a-python-ate-my-gui-part-3-implementation-39fc105b6d81")[](https://medium.com/@tryexceptpass/a-python-ate-my-gui-part-3-implementation-39fc105b6d81)

-As described in [Part 3](https://medium.com/@tryexceptpass/a-python-ate-my-gui-part-3-implementation-39fc105b6d81#.lsuhoosyv) of the series, Sofi is:
+As described in the article, Sofi is:

-“… a system that will generate the necessary HTML and JavaScript code typically needed to produce a single-page application and serve it up through WebSockets”
+> a system that will generate the necessary HTML and JavaScript code typically needed to produce a single-page application and serve it up through WebSockets

 Though it is at a very early stage in its design, Sofi seems to do what it is supposed to.
 It allows you to design UIs in Python while leveraging web technologies like Bootstrap to render them.
 One thing I did not like about Sofi was the imperative nature of the UI design which reminded me of jQuery (and maybe a bit of Java AWT).
 After my experience with React, I wanted something declarative and functional.